rancher/dashboard/docs/developer/build-for-container-registry.md

 At the time of writing (February '22), the build time for the Dashboard frontend and Rancher image takes about 8 minutes, so some debugging in place will greatly diminish any frustration while building an action.

-The simpilist way of adding debugging to your action is by [enabling runner diagnostic logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging#enabling-runner-diagnostic-logging).
+The simplest way of adding debugging to your action is by [enabling runner diagnostic logging](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging#enabling-runner-diagnostic-logging).
 You can do this by adding an environment variable to the beginning of your workflow action `ACTIONS_RUNNER_DEBUG: true`

 For instance: